Steak on Arugula with Parmesan and Balsamic

 Instructions

-2. Set the pan on the stove over high heat and get it good and hot.
-Turn the heat down to medium-high, lightly coat the bottom of the pan with olive oil and lay the steak in the pan.
-Cook to desired doneness; the time will vary depending on the thickness of the steak.
-Three minutes per side is a fair estimate for medium-rare.
-You can always remove it from the heat, cut into it with a paring knife and have a tiny peek to see if it’s done enough.
+Set the pan on the stove over high heat and get it good and hot.
+Turn the heat to medium-high, lightly coat the bottom of the pan with olive oil and lay the steak in the pan.
+Cook to desired doneness, figuring 3 to 5 minutes per side for medium-rare (125 to 130 degrees on an instant read thermometer).
+You can also cut into it with a paring knife and have a tiny peek to see if it’s done enough.

-5. Once the steak is done, set it on a carving board.
+Once the steak is done, set it on a carving board.
 If you have the luxury of a few minutes, let it rest for a good five.
 Cut the steak across the grain into ½-inch thick strips.
-Lay the steak on top of the arugula.
+Lay the steak next to or on top of the arugula.

 Comments